 I did what I could to buoy Sunny, to steady his fractured spirit.
 He was kind—patient, gentle, enduring.
 I could not leave him, though helplessness clung to me like shadow.
 Our rent soared, our options dwindled, the landlord a relentless predator.
 Fighting him felt futile, like tilting at windmills.

 In the midst of struggle, I found a small cottage on the edge of town, hidden in another family’s garden.
 It was modest, imperfect, but ours.
 Sunny and I carved out a private little corner, and mornings were soft with Mithu and Mithi’s chirping, our routine comforting in its simplicity.
+I carried the household on my shoulders, using my paycheck to keep the roof above us.
+Sunny had given me work, shelter, a place in his world—and this was my way of giving back.
+I believed in him, in us, in the fragile possibility of a life rebuilt from ruins.

 “I never wanted to stand between you and him,” I told her, steadying my voice.